Who says your golden years can’t be filled with giggles?

 Whether you’re dodging birthday candles that cost more than cake or wondering where your train of thought derailed this time, these quotes will tickle your funny bone and remind you that age really is just a number—especially if you forget it!

-So, grab your glasses (if you remember where you put them), and let’s dive into a hearty laugh with some of the wittiest insights on aging gracefully.
+So, reach for your glasses, if you can remember where you put them, and let’s venture into a hearty laugh as we take some of the wittiest insights on aging gracefully.

 1. “The secret of staying young is to live honestly, eat slowly, and lie about your age.” — Lucille Ball

-Lucille Ball, famed comedian and actress, encapsulates her humorous philosophy on maintaining youth.
+Lucille Ball, famed comedian and actress, expresses her humorous philosophy on maintaining youth.
 This quote playfully suggests that youth is as much about our approach to life as it is about our age.

 2. “As you get older, three things happen.
 The first is your memory goes, and I can’t remember the other two.” — Sir Norman Wisdom